nanyoci/doodle-up/README.md

 # DoodleUp
-- an Educational interactive storyboard website for children
+- An educational interactive story book web app to help children learn English
+- This project was created for CZ3002 Advanced Software Engineering
-- This folder contains the frontenD for DoodleUp
+- This folder contains the frontend for DoodleUp

 ## How to Use
 ### How to Setup